Oluwadamilareolusakin/embedfiles/README.md

 ```

 There you have it, you can now ship your apps without worrying about copying over static files and publishing them!
 Happy Tinkering! :🚀

+If you have some feedback or suggestions, I'd love to hear them, you can shoot me a mail `projects@oluwadamilareolusakin.com` or find me on [Twitter](https://twitter.com/damiolusakin)